Everything You Need To Know About NYC Buyer Closing Costs

 Mansion Tax

-There’s not much room to avoid the mansion tax as it applies to all types of real estate - co-ops, condos and townhouses.
-However, if you’re looking at an apartment just over the $1,000,000 threshold, you might be able to get back under it with a commission rebate as it’s treated as a reduction to the purchase price.
-Other than that small price band, it’s pretty clear cut - you have to pay.
+There’s not much room to avoid the mansion tax.
+It applies to all types of real estate - co-ops, condos and townhouses.
+However, if you’re looking at an apartment just over the $1,000,000 threshold, you might be able to get back under it with a commission rebate as rebates are considered a reduction to the purchase price.
+Other than that, it's virtually impossible to avoid the mansion tax.

 Townhouse with price tag attached that has the price and additional buyer closing costs